Musixmatch: History

 Musixmatch was originally conceived in early 2007 by Massimo Ciociola, who later founded the company in 2010 in Bologna with Francesco Delfino, Giuseppe Costantino and Gianluca Delli Carri.

 Musixmatch went live in July 2010, and by January 2015 had raised US$14.1 million in angel and venture capital funding.
 Musixmatch has signed agreements with publishers such as EMI Publishing, Warner/Chappell Music, Universal Music Publishing, Sony ATV, Kobalt, Peer Music and Disney Music.

 The company provided Spotify's lyrics user interface on Spotify Desktop until this service was discontinued in May 2016, and again after November 2019 in certain regions.
 As of November 2021, this feature is available worldwide.

+In April 2016, Musixmatch partnered with Apple Music to provide lyrics, including word-synced lyrics.

 In June 2019, Musixmatch launched a partnership with Instagram, allowing all users to add Lyrics Stickers to any Instagram Music Story.

 In September 2019, Marco Paglia, a Senior Product Director at Uber with past experience at Google, YouTube, Nokia, joined Musixmatch as Chief Product Officer.

 In July 2022, Musixmatch announced a strategic significant investment from TPG.
-As part of the deal, David Trujillo and Jacqui Hawwa joined the Musixmatch's Board of Director.
+As part of the deal, David Trujillo and Jacqui Hawwa joined the Musixmatch's board of directors.
 At that time, Gianluca delli Carri left the company to pursue his personal goals.